-Figure 3 shows the urban design concept for the Central East Residential Precinct in relation to its wider development context.
+Figure 3 shows the urban design concept for the Central East 'B' Residential Precinct in relation to its wider development context.

-The precinct's location within a larger urban residential district extending northwards from the Town Centre Frame, its proximity to the east of the Central Open Space Precinct and its timing following the development of the Lakeside Residential Precinct immediately to the south, have strongly influenced the design concept.
+The precinct's location within a larger urban residential district extending northwards from the Town Centre Frame, its proximity to the east of the Central Open Space Precinct and its timing following the development of the Central East Residential Precinct immediately to the south, have strongly influenced the design concept.
 Key principles to consider in the wider development context of the precinct are outlined below:

-- 5.1.1 A high level of connectivity to both the north and the south is proposed via the extension northwards of Discovery Drive, a mid-precinct trunk collector off the North-South Arterial Road and an esplanade collector corridor to the west.
-Discovery Drive and the esplanade road also provide major trunk pathway connections to the north and south. - 5.1.2 A strong arrival image will be provided via a major roundabout entry off the Discovery Drive extension at the point where it provides views into the valley to the north and potentially reduces to a lower order road. - 5.1.3 An informal grid pattern of collector and access roads is proposed to provide for a dispersal of traffic and a high level of connectivity. - 5.1.4 This road pattern will also provide enhanced legibility as well as permeable landscape connections with frequent movement and view corridors to the

-Central Open Space Precinct to the west, the proposed east-west valley open space further to the north, and to the village and local parks within the precinct.
+- 5.1.1 A high level of connectivity to both the north and the south is proposed via nearby Discovery Drive, the collector road of Petermann Drive (via Denison Parade) intersecting with the North-South Arterial Road and running through the adjacent Central East Residential Precinct, and an esplanade collector corridor (Copeland Drive) to the west.
+Discovery Drive and the esplanade road also provide major trunk pathway connections to the north and south. - 5.1.2 A strong arrival image will be provided initially via a major roundabout entry off the Discovery Drive extension to the adjacent Central East Residential Precinct.
+This initial entry is at the point where it provides views into the valley to the north and potentially reduces to a lower order road.
+Ultimately, the Central East 'B' Residential Precinct will have its main entry off an intersection further to the north along the Discovery Drive extension. - 5.1.3 An informal grid pattern of local collector and access roads is proposed to provide for a dispersal of traffic and a high level of connectivity. - 5.1.4 This road pattern will also provide enhanced legibility as well as permeable landscape connections with numerous movement and view corridors to the Central Open Space Precinct to the west, the proposed east-west valley open space further to the north, and to local parks within the precinct.

-- 5.1.5 A village park spine is proposed within the precinct as a major east-west structural landscape element.
-This will allow for the retention of stands of existing trees, as well as for an area of regrowth in the gully line at the eastern end of the proposed park. - 5.1.6 The proximity of the Central East Residential Precinct to the developing Lakeside Residential Precinct with its local community facilities node and to another proposed local community facilities node to the north has reduced the need for such facilities within the precinct. - 5.1.7 The proximity of the Central East Residential Precinct to the future Town Centre (approximately 10 minutes walk) means residents will have convenient access to a wide range of retail, commercial, employment, community, educational and recreational facilities which, as a consequence, further reduces the need for such facilities within the precinct.
+- 5.1.5 Two local parks are proposed within the precinct and, together with the adjacent landscaped road corridors, they will provide an east-west structural landscape element.
+This may allow for the retention of a number of existing trees within the proposed park and/or adjacent road reserves. - 5.1.6 The proximity of the Central East 'B' Residential Precinct to the developing Lakeside Residential Precinct with its local community facilities node and to another proposed local community facilities node to the north has reduced the need for such facilities within the precinct. - 5.1.7 The proximity of the Central East 'B' Residential Precinct to the future Town Centre (approximately 10 to 15 minute walk) means residents will have convenient access to a wide range of retail, commercial, employment, community, educational and recreational facilities which, as a consequence, further reduces the need for such facilities within the precinct.